wmartins/go-http-application/README.md

 # Go HTTP Application

-This is a simple Go HTTP Application, build just for test purposes.
+This is a simple Go HTTP Application, built just for test purposes.

 ## Building